Kai-Qi/SpiderSolver/README.md

 # SpiderSolver
-SpiderSolver: A Geometry-Aware Transformer for Solving PDEs on Complex Geometries
+The official code repository of SpiderSolver: A Geometry-Aware Transformer for Solving PDEs on Complex Geometries

 # SpiderSolver: A Geometry-Aware Transformer for Solving PDEs on Complex Geometries，NeurIPS 2025.